The Shipping Law Review: Colombia

-Neither the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) nor the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996) has yet been ratified by Colombia.
-Instead, Article 1481 of the Code states that the shipowner will only be responsible up to the value of his or her vessel, the vessel's accessories and freight, and for any breach of obligation related, among others, to:
+Neither the Convention on Limitation of Liability for Maritime Claims of 1976 (the LLMC Convention 1976) nor the Protocol to amend the LLMC Convention 1996 (the 1996 LLMC Protocol) has yet been ratified by Colombia.
+Instead, Article 1481 of the Code states that the shipowner will be responsible only up to the value of his or her vessel, the vessel's accessories and freight, and for any breach of obligation concerning, among other things:

 - damage or loss suffered during navigation or while in berth as a consequence of negligence of the master or crew;

 - damage caused to cargo delivered to the carrier for transportation purposes or cargo on board;

 - other obligations emerging from contracts of carriage or charter parties;

 - obligations regarding the removal of a wreck; and